 Comparing radiology tech school to nursing school is difficult because attending either school is a subjective choice based on your, academic skills, personality and personal choice.
 However, the complexity of both fields can be measured by their admission requirements, prerequisites, subjects you are required to take and other factors we would discuss below.

 Both radiology tech and nursing are challenging courses.
 Admission requirements may vary depending on the university you will be enrolling in.
-The Bureau of Labor Statistics indicated that radiologic technicians usually acquire associate’s or Bachelor's Degree to prepare for their careers.
-Against some nursing positions such as licensed vocational nurse and LPN positions where training about one year, this requires more years of education.
-However, registered nurses have the same or even more time dedicated to their study and training.
+The Bureau of Labor Statistics indicated that radiologic technicians usually earn an associate’s or bachelor's degree to prepare for their careers.
+Similarly, nurses often have bachelor's degrees, but can enter the profession through an associate's degree or a training program.

 Whether an associate’s degree or a bachelor’s degree for rad techs both typically include classroom study and clinical work.
 Subjects required to be taken usually include anatomy, pathology, patient care, physics and image evaluation.
 If you are a high school student interested in pursuing radiologic or MRI technology as a career, you can consider taking courses that are focused on Mathematics and Science like Anatomy, Biology, Chemistry and Physics.
 You might want to look for Joint Review Committee on Education in Radiologic Technology (JRCERT) accredited programs in radiography or American Registry of Magnetic Resonance Imaging Technologists (ARMRIT) accredited MRI since accredited programs are required for licensure in some states.

 According to the Bureau of Labor Statistics, radiologic technologists had a median annual wage of $74,690 in 2020.
 The lowest 10 percent of rad techs earned less than $52,880, and the highest 10 percent earned more than $92,660.